scrimba/community/CODE-OF-CONDUCT.md

 The Scrimba community is a friendly, encouraging place for anyone aspiring to become a hireable web developer.

 This policy was adopted from the [CodeNewbie community](https://www.codenewbie.org/blogs/our-code-of-conduct).
 This is a "living" 🌱 document, and subject to refinement and expansion in the future.
-This policy applies to the Scrimba Discord and every event, including but not limited to Discord, Zoom, and YouTube.
+This policy applies to the Scrimba Discord and every event, including but not limited to Discord, Zoom, Twitter Spaces, and YouTube.

 The simple version: